srajma/xatra/GUI_README.md

       - [x] It has the same bug of not allowing 0 as a year Wherever something is a bit complicated for the user to know how to set---e.g. color sequences and color maps, or icons for Point; there should be a little info tooltip with helpful documentation.
 - [x] Exporting map JSON and HTML
-- [x] Loading a previously-built map.
-I think the best way to do this will be to keep the state of the Builder and Code synchronized two-way and just export/import the code both ways.
-  - [ ] Code generation is quite buggy.
-    - [ ] One issue I've observed: for rivers it creates a random attribute source_type for River objects, which doesn't exist.
-This is not necessary, the value is already either naturalearth() or overpass()---you just need to make sure these are imported at the top.

 Features
 - [x] Visual ways to draw Paths, picking locations for Texts and Points.